uosjapuelks/tp/docs/UserGuide.md

 List of commands available:

 add ITEM_NAME /EXPIRY_DATE(format: yyyy-mm-dd) [eg. add bacon /2022-11-11]
 -> Adds an item and its expiry date to the item list.
+Input quantity after being prompt.

 find KEYWORD [eg. find bacon]
 -> Find and print all item associated with keyword.